Boy mascot company commander

 Reports vary but upwards of 1,000 men did not show up for parade and roll-call the next day and were immediately discharged17.

-Up to 30018 were charged and many held for “mutiny” and “trial by court-martial”, of whom 36 were convicted in state courts.
-“Ringleaders” (some of them just 16 years old) were sentenced to up to five years hard labour.
-One 16 year old soldier, caught up in the furore faced 6 months of hard labour for “maliciously injuring a plate glass window” at the Grace Brothers flagship store on Broadway.
+Up to 30018 were charged, many for “mutiny.”
+Of those charged, 36 were convicted in state courts.
+‘Ringleaders’ (some just 16 years old) were sentenced to up to 5 years of hard labour.
+One 16 y.o. soldier caught up in the furore faced 6 months of hard labour.
+His crime “maliciously injuring a plate glass window” (at the Grace Brothers flagship store on Broadway.)

-The Liverpool “riots” (as coined by newspapers at the time, or “strikes” as the participants insisted on) can be viewed as an isolated incident or one of a series of events building up to the General Strikes of 1917 and the rejection of Conscription in two Referendums.
+The Liverpool “riots” (as coined by newspapers at the time, or “strikes” as the participants insisted on) can be viewed as one event, building to the General Strike of 1917 and plebiscites against Conscription

 Feb.
-14th 1916 doesn’t sit comfortably with the “Myth of ANZAC” – and has been largely forgotten.
+14th., 1916 doesn’t sit comfortably with the ANZAC mythology and has been largely forgotten.
 A small bullet hole at Central Station the only remaining physical evidence that a struggle took place.

 The “six-o’clock swill” became part of the Australian vernacular and way of life from 1916 until the mid 50’s, and was an unintended outcome of the day’s drinking “binge”.

 Although the battle began as a dispute over working conditions it gave the temperance movement, which had been gathering support for many years, a compelling argument to convince the people of New South Wales to vote in June 1916 for the six o’clock closing of all pubs.
 The Bulletin denounced the link as ‘hysterical…pub hours were no more to blame than the railway timetable or the width of the Redfern tunnel.’21